flexflow/FlexFlow/docker/README.md

 ```

 ## Running a Docker container
-After having either built or downloaded a Docker container by following the instructions above, you can run it with the following command (the `--image_name flexflow` argument of the run script can be omitted).
-Moreover, you can choose the CUDA version to build using optional flag `--cuda_version`; otherwise, it will autodetect the cuda_version installed on the current machine and run the Docker container with it if available.
+After having either built or downloaded a Docker container by following the instructions above, you can run it with the following command with optional flags `--image_name` and `--cuda_version`, (image name argument of the run script can be omitted).
+Moreover, if no cuda_version is provided, it will autodetect the cuda_version installed on the current machine and run the Docker container with it if available.

 ```
 FF_GPU_BACKEND=<YOUR_GPU_BACKEND> ./docker/run.sh --image_name flexflow --cuda_version 11.1